 Built along the banks of the Thames River in the “forest city” of London, Ont., Western is one of the largest universities in the province.
 With more than 400 academic programs, 200 courses to choose from in first year alone and approximately 184 student clubs, it is more than just a regional powerhouse; increasingly, the school is building international recognition.
-After forging partnerships with universities abroad—in Germany and Belize—Western launched a joint Ph.D. program with the West China School of Medicine at Sichuan University.
-“Top students and faculty are extremely mobile,” says president Amit Chakma, “which puts us in a global competition, not only for the brightest minds, but also for providing the best international learning opportunities.
-This is why partnering with institutions abroad has become an essential ingredient in how Canadian universities educate global citizens, lead innovation and build our economy at home.”
+With research collaborations on every continent, Western is actively engaged internationally.
+“We are in competition with universities around the world to attract the best students and faculty and to provide the best international learning opportunities,” says president Amit Chakma.
+“We’ve made it our mission to educate global citizens, lead innovation and build our economy at home.
+Partnering with institutions abroad plays an essential part in accomplishing our goals.”
 The campus’s traditional charm is mashed up with modern elements, such as the stone-and-glass home of the renowned Ivey Business School.
-Downtown London, just a quick bus ride away, is no bustling metropolis, but there’s plenty of entertainment on the weekends.
-Not to mention that Western boasts one of the largest—and perhaps most boisterous—homecoming weekends in Canada.
+Downtown London, just a quick bus ride away, is the center of this vibrant, mid-sized city providing plenty of entertainment on the weekends.
+Drawing on its 280,000 alumni worldwide, Western boasts one of the largest homecoming weekends in Canada.

 |Minimum entering grades||Tuition||Average class size||Undergraduate students||Residence spaces||Graduation and retention rates|